logo

 Central Park - the largest urban park in NYC has a zoo, many playgrounds, and other interesting areas for kids (e.g. climbing on boulders)

-Older children may also enjoy the Metropolitan Museum of Art (the MET).
+Older children may also enjoy the Metropolitan Museum of Art (aka the 'MET').
 Younger children are also likely to enjoy the Children's Museum of Manhattan and the Hippo Playground.

 Central Manhattan